Albert Jennings Fountain: The Fountain family in Las Cruces

-Fountain was a Freemason, and held membership at Aztec Lodge No.3 in Las Cruces where he served as Worshipful Master of the lodge several times.
-On February 8, 1896, one week after his and his son Henry's disappearance, Aztec Lodge drafted a charter offering a total reward of $700 (in 1896) for returning the bodies of Fountain and Henry to the lodge, and for the arrest and conviction of the parties concerned in the abduction and supposed murder of Fountain and his son.
+Fountain was a Freemason, and held membership at Aztec Lodge No. 3 in Las Cruces, where he served as Worshipful Master of the lodge several times.
+On February 8, 1896, one week after his son Henry and his disappearance, Aztec Lodge drafted a charter offering a total reward of $700 (in 1896) for returning the bodies of Fountain and Henry to the lodge, and for the arrest and conviction of the parties concerned in the abduction and supposed murder of Fountain and his son.
 The reward offered by the charter is still valid to this day.

 The Fountain family ran the Mesilla Valley Opera House and built the Fountain Theatre in Old Mesilla near Las Cruces.
 The theater was rebuilt in 1905 for stage plays and musical concerts, and is the oldest motion picture theater in New Mexico.
 It is currently operated by the Mesilla Valley Film Society.
 The interior decoration includes murals of Albert Fountain painted by his son, Albert, Jr.

 In popular media

 Fountain's disappearance was dramatized in the 2013 film Among the Dust of Thieves.

 A fictionalized version of the events surrounding Fountain's disappearance is depicted in the novel Hard Country by Michael McGarrity.

-Fountain's disappearance and death are discussed by John Grady Cole and Mr. Johnson in the 1998 novel Cities of the Plain by Cormac McCarthy, the third and final volume in The Border Trilogy.
+Fountain's disappearance and death are discussed by characters John Grady Cole and Mr. Johnson in the 1998 novel Cities of the Plain by Cormac McCarthy, the third and final volume in The Border Trilogy.

+Mary Armstrong's historical fiction series includes a fictional nephew.
+The dramatic ten years leading to the Fountains' disappearance is the backdrop for the fictional nephew's coming of age story.
+The books are available on Amazon and at bookstores in the Las Cruces, NM area.